Chris Taylor Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.6 K/9, the sixth-best in the league.

-- The Cubs have the seventh-ranked team ERA across all league pitching staffs (3.91).
+- The Cubs' 3.75 team ERA ranks sixth across all MLB pitching staffs.

-- Cubs pitchers combine to give up nine home runs (0.8 per game), the second-fewest in the league.
+- The Cubs surrender the fourth-fewest home runs in baseball (11 total, 0.9 per game).

-- Steele (1-0) gets the starting nod for the Cubs, his third of the season.
+- Taillon (0-2) pitches for the Cubs to make his third start of the season.

-- The left-hander last appeared in relief on Wednesday, when he threw 2/3 innings against the Seattle Mariners while giving up hits.
+- His last time out was on Sunday against the Texas Rangers, when the right-hander went five innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.